MicrosoftDocs/sql-docs/docs/ssma/oracle/what-s-new-in-ssma-for-oracle-oracletosql.md

 * Migration to SQL Server 2016.
 * Migrating Oracle Row Level Security (with some limitations).
-* Migrating Oracle in memory tables to SQL Server Column Store.
+* Migrating Oracle in memory tables to SQL Server columnstore.

 ## January 2016